thevickypedia/expose/docs/_sources/README.md.txt

 - `python expose.py start 2021`: Takes the port number as the second arg.
 - `python expose.py start`: Port number can also be stored as an env var `PORT`.

-Shutdown tunnel:
+Stop tunneling:
 `python expose.py stop`

 <details>
 <summary><strong>Troubleshooting</strong></summary>

 > If `E: Could not get lock /var/lib/dpkg/lock-frontend` occurs during startup, simply rerun the script with start command.
 > This occurs when `apt` hasn't released the resources yet.
+Re-running the script with the arg `start` will simply re-configure the instance.

 </details>